Online Meeting Security Guide

 Even though your online meeting software may be encrypted, that does not guarantee that your company is safe from hackers.
 Hackers are constantly learning ways to get around barriers.
 Baiting or getting information from you or your employees is the easiest way around any firewall or encryption.

-As your business begins to utilize online conferencing platforms more frequently, take the time to educate the entire company about best cybersecurity practices when hosting online meetings.
+As your business begins to utilize online conferencing platforms more frequently, take the time to educate the entire company about the best cybersecurity practices when hosting online meetings.
 Some best practices to follow when creating your online meetings are:

 Verify Attendees

-While it may seem obvious, be sure to double check your invite list.
+While it may seem obvious, be sure to double-check your invite list.
 There is a possibility that someone outside your organization has found a way to get added to the list, so before you start the meeting, make sure that everyone that is attending is supposed to be.

-If you have been invited to a webinar or meeting hosted by a third-party, verify that the link you received is correct before joining.
+If you have been invited to a webinar or meeting hosted by a third party, verify that the link you received is correct before joining.
 Clicking mindlessly on links from outside sources is never a good idea and can lend to security breaches.

 Work Devices Only

-Personal device use will be at an all time high as the office shifts to a more remote setting.
+Personal device use will be at an all-time high as the office shifts to a more remote setting.
 They are a hacker’s dream as they typically will have fewer security measures in place to combat attacks and protect important information.
 Personal devices also leave a trail of data from wherever your employees have been online before attending your meeting.

 Use a VPN